2013 Nagaland Legislative Assembly election

 An election was held on 23 February 2013 to elect the Members of the Legislative Assembly (MLA) from each of the 60 Assembly Constituencies (ACs) in the state of Nagaland in India.

 Background

 The mandate of the 11th Nagaland Legislative Assembly, formed after the 2008 election, expired on 10 March 2013.
-Hence, the 12th Nagaland Legislative Assembly election was announced by the Election Commission of India.
+Hence, the elections to the 12th Nagaland Legislative Assembly was announced by the Election Commission of India on 11 January 2013.
+Consequently, the Model Code of Conduct came into force from that day in the state until the elections were concluded.
+59 of the total 60 seats in the assembly are reserved for Scheduled Tribes (ST) candidates.

-A poll officer checking the Electronic Voting Machines (EVMs) before elections in Kohima.

-After the scrutiny of the nomination papers put up by the candidates, 188 candidates in total were able to contest for a total of 60 seats.